How to remove ThiefBot malware from the Android operating system?

 Go to "Settings", scroll down until you see "Connections" and tap it.

 Scroll down until you see "Data usage" and select this option.
-As with battery, legitimate/genuine applications are designed to minimize data usage as much as possible.
-This means that huge data usage may indicate presence of malicious application.
-Note that some malicious applications might be designed to operate when the device is connected to wireless network only.
+As with the battery, legitimate/genuine applications are designed to minimize data usage as much as possible.
+Therefore, significant data usage might indicate the presence of a malicious application.
+Note that some malicious applications might be designed to operate when the device is connected to a wireless network only.
 For this reason, you should check both Mobile and Wi-Fi data usage.

-If you find an application that uses a lot of data even though you never use it, then we strongly advise you to uninstall it as soon as possible.
+If you find an application that uses excessive data even though you rarely (or never) use it, we strongly advise that you uninstall it as soon as possible.

 Install the latest software updates:

-Keeping the software up-to-date is a good practice when it comes to device safety.
-The device manufacturers are continually releasing various security patches and Android updates in order to fix errors and bugs that can be abused by cyber criminals.
-An outdated system is way more vulnerable, which is why you should always be sure that your device's software is up-to-date.
+Keeping the software up-to-date is a good practice for device safety.
+The device manufacturers are continually releasing various security patches and Android updates in order to fix errors and bugs, which can be abused by cyber criminals.
+An outdated system is much more vulnerable, and thus you should always be sure that your device software is up to date.

 Go to "Settings", scroll down until you see "Software update" and tap it.

-Tap "Download updates manually" and check if there are any updates available.
-If so, install them immediately.
-We also recommend to enable the "Download updates automatically" option - it will enable the system to notify you once an update is released and/or install it automatically.
+Tap "Download updates manually", check for any available updates and install them immediately.
+We also recommend that you enable the "Download updates automatically" option - this will enable the system to notify you once an update is released and install it automatically.

 Reset the system to its default state:

-You can also restore the basic system settings and/or simply network settings as well.
+You can also restore the basic system settings, or simply network settings.

 Go to "Settings", scroll down until you see "About phone" and tap it.